 APD: Owner of ABQ realty company pointed gun at tenant

 Jul.
-22—ALBUQUERQUE, N.M. — The owner of a local realty company is accused of pointing a gun at a tenant's chest Wednesday when he came into the office demanding his air conditioner be fixed after being broken for weeks.
+23—The owner of a local realty company is accused of pointing a gun at a tenant's chest Wednesday when he came into the office demanding his air conditioner be fixed after being broken for weeks.

 Karie Taylor, 39, is behind bars at the Metropolitan Detention Center and charged with aggravated assault with a deadly weapon.